January 2018 lunar eclipse: Background

 A lunar eclipse occurs when the Moon passes within Earth's umbra (shadow).
 As the eclipse begins, Earth's shadow first darkens the Moon slightly.
 Then, the shadow begins to "cover" part of the Moon, turning it a dark red-brown color (typically – the color can vary based on atmospheric conditions).
 The Moon appears to be reddish because of Rayleigh scattering (the same effect that causes sunsets to appear reddish) and the refraction of that light by Earth's atmosphere into its umbra.

 The following simulation shows the approximate appearance of the Moon passing through Earth's shadow.
 The northern portion of the Moon is closest to the center of the shadow, making it darkest and reddest in appearance.

 "Super blue blood moon"

 This was a "supermoon", as the Moon was near to its closest distance to earth in its elliptical orbit, making it 7% larger in apparent diameter or 14% larger in area, than an average full moon.
-The previous supermoon lunar eclipse was the September 2015 lunar eclipse.
+The previous supermoon lunar eclipse was during the September 2015 lunar eclipse.

-The full moon of 31 January 2018 was the second full moon that calendar month (in most time zones), making it, under one definition of the term, a "blue moon".
+The full moon of January 31, 2018 was the second full moon that calendar month (in most time zones), making it, under one definition of the term, a "blue moon".

 Additionally referencing the orange or red "blood" colors that occur during a lunar eclipse, media sources described the event as a "super blue blood Moon".